Walks Around Opotiki and the Waioeka Gorge

 From the Koranga Forks Hut, the track leads along the Kahunui Streambed.
 This should not be attempted in bad weather.
 The route leads to the Tawa Hut and takes 2-3 hours for this section of the walk).

-Location: 87km down the Waioeka Gorge from Opotiki.
+Location: 87km (54 miles) down the Waioeka Gorge from Opotiki.
 Travel 45 minutes down the Moanui Valley Road (gravel road).